 Powerful PAC: EMILY's List Turns 25

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Andrea Seabrook reports on EMILY's influence.

-Walsh remembers vividly.
+ANDREA SEABROOK: Walsh remembers vividly.

 SEABROOK: Hill testified that when Clarence Thomas was her boss, he continually spoke to her about pornography, sex acts and his own sexual prowess.
 In this tape, then-Republican Senator Arlen Specter questioned Hill.

-Prof. WALSH: That moment when Anita Hill was sitting there testifying, there was this kind of collective click, sort of like these guys don't get it.
+WALSH: That moment when Anita Hill was sitting there testifying, there was this kind of collective click, sort of like these guys don't get it.

-At its 25th anniversary celebration yesterday, founder Ellen Malcolm looked back.
+SEABROOK: At its 25th anniversary celebration yesterday, founder Ellen Malcolm looked back.

-Andrea Seabrook, NPR News, the Capitol.
+SEABROOK: Andrea Seabrook, NPR News, the Capitol.

 INSKEEP: You hear Andrea and the rest of NPR's political team on MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.